constellation-app/constellation/CorePreferences/release/modules/ext/docs/CorePreferences/application-preferences.md

 This is where the user is able to set their preferred default font and default font size for the Constellation application.

+## Colorblind Mode

+The user is able to set a colorblind mode for Constellation.
+When a colorblind mode is set, nodes drawn are automatically generated with colorblind-friendly colors, and existing graphs can be adjusted to the new color scheme using Tools -> Complete with Schema.

-## Spell checking in Constellation
+## Spell Checking

-Spell checking is available in specified text areas of Constellation.
+Spell checking is available in some text areas of Constellation.
-E.g. Data access view (Extract Types and Extract Words Plugins).
+E.g. Data Access View (Extract Types and Extract Words Plugins).
-It can be added in other text areas as requested.

 When this option is enabled, incorrect spellings and some grammar errors are highlighted and underlined.
 Left Clicking on a highlighted word/phrase